-Note 2: We have great reservation how costs are allocated to each golf course, and consequently we are not confident that the financial statements as provided for an individual golf course are in compliance with generally accepted accounting principles and truly reflect the operation performance of an individual golf course.
+Note 2: We have great reservation how costs are allocated to each golf course such that we are not confident that the financial statements as provided for an individual golf course are in compliance with generally accepted accounting principles and truly reflect the operation performance of an individual golf course.
 We are extremely skeptical as to the accuracy of the starts (rounds) played in the information provided to Golf Convergence.

-Note 3: We have great reservation regarding the accuracy of the financial statements in the aggregate as revenues reported in the Active Network golf course POS did not reconcile to the Compass accounting system.
+Note 3: We have great reservation regarding the accuracy of the financial statements in the aggregate as revenues reported in the Active Network golf course POS did not reconcile to the Compass Park and Recreation Department accounting system.
 The variance, in some cases, was as great as 10%.